mbellehumeur/OHIF-FHIR/README.md

   <p><strong>The OHIF Viewer</strong> is a zero-footprint medical image viewer
 provided by the <a href="https://ohif.org/">Open Health Imaging Foundation (OHIF)</a>.
 It is a configurable and extensible progressive web application with out-of-the-box support for image archives which support <a href="https://www.dicomstandard.org/using/dicomweb/">DICOMweb</a>.</p>
 </div>
-This extension is a collection of  FHIR integration clients and components such as the SMART on FHIR launch with patinet context, SMART Imaging Access and FHIRcast.
+This extension is a collection of  FHIR integration clients and components such as the SMART on FHIR launch with patient context, SMART Imaging Access and FHIRcast.

 ## SMART on FHIR launch

 The SMART on FHIR application programming interface (API) which enables an app written once to run anywhere in the healthcare system.
-IT describes a set of foundational patterns based on OAuth 2.0 for client applications to authorize, authenticate, and integrate with FHIR-based data systems.
+It describes a set of foundational patterns based on OAuth 2.0 for client applications to authorize, authenticate, and integrate with FHIR-based data systems.